fsek/WebWebWeb/README.md

 ## Pip installing new packages
 Our project will need packages not native to Python.
 FastAPI is one such dependency.
 The actual package files are not checked into Git.
 Instead, a file listing the required packages exists in the project.
 The file `requirements.txt` lists all pip packages and versions needed.
-Install these by running:

-`pip install -r ./requirements.txt`
+To add a new package, add a new line in `requirements.txt` specifiying package name and exact version.
+Then, in terminal, while in the `WebWebWeb` folder, run `pip install -r requirements.txt`.